CRUISE (CRUISE) - 04.20.16

 1. A Columbus preventive ECLSS maintenance task from the IFM book - return grid sensor housing internal cleaning - for the voice activated procedure viewer test.

 2. Simulated Columbus sub-system operations - sample procedures from the ECLSS (Environmental Control Life Support System) book - for the Procedural Display test.

 Both tests are implemented as add-ons to the operational Columbus system software package Lapap (Laptop application).
 For both tests the activity will only be performed with the enhanced CRUISE user interfaces; allotted crew time will not allow for a “before/after” comparison.
-Instead, subjective data will be collected to assess the difference.
+Instead, subjective data will be collected to assess the difference.^ back to top

 The technologies used within this research are already used as a means to improve performance on Earth.